thm-msror/DSAI3202_Parallel_Lab1/README.md

 #### Thread Search and Process Search

--   Generates all possible combinations of hyperparameters.
+-   Generates all possible combinations of hyperparameters (7 * 3 * 6 = 126)
--   Divides these combinations into chunks (21 combinations per chunk for 6 threads).
+-   Divides these combinations into chunks (chunk_size = 126 // 6 = 21, 21 combinations per chunk for 6 threads).
--   Creates multiple threads/processes(6 in your case).
+-   Creates multiple threads/processes.

     Each thread/process: